Reconfiguration of Connected Graph Partitions: Preliminaries

-\textbf{SPQR Trees.} Let $G$ be a biconnected planar graph.
+\textbf{SPQR Trees.} Let $G$ be a biconnected graph.
 A deletion of a (vertex) 2-cut $\{u,v\}$ disconnects $G$ into two or more components $C_1,\ldots ,C_i$, $i\geq 2$.
-A \textbf{split component} of $\{u,v\}$ is either an edge $uv$ or the subgraphs of $G$ induced by $V(C_j)\cup\{u,v\}$ for $j=1,\ldots, i$.
+A \textbf{split component} of $\{u,v\}$ is the subgraphs of $G$ induced by $V(C_j)\cup\{u,v\}$ for $j=1,\ldots, i$, or the graph induced by $\{u,v\}$ if $uv\in E(G)$.
 The SPQR-tree $T_G$ of $G$ represents a recursive decomposition of $G$ defined by its 2-cuts.
-A node $\mu$ of $T_G$ is associated with a multigraph called $\skel(\mu)$ on a subset of $V(G)$, and has a \textbf{type} in $\{$S,P,R$\}$.
+A node $\mu$ of $T_G$ is associated with a multigraph called \emph{$\skel(\mu)$} on a subset of $V(G)$ obtained by adding a \textbf{virtual} edge $uv$ to a split component of the 2-cut $\{u,v\}$, or by creating a virtual (parallel) edge $uv$ for each split component of $\{u,v\}$.
+Hence, an edge in $\skel(\mu)$ is \textbf{real} if it is an edge in $G$, or virtual otherwise.
+A node $\mu$ has a \textbf{type} in $\{$S,P,R$\}$.
 If the type of $\mu$ is S, then $\skel(\mu)$ is a cycle of 3 or more vertices.
 If the type of $\mu$ is P, then $\skel(\mu)$ consists of 3 or more parallel edges between a pair of vertices.
 If the type of $\mu$ is R, then $\skel(\mu)$ is a 3-connected graph on 4 or more vertices.
-An edge in $\skel(\mu)$ is \textbf{real} if it is an edge in $G$, or \textbf{virtual} otherwise.
-A virtual edge connects the two vertices of a 2-cut, $u$ and $v$, and represents a subgraph of $G$ obtained in the recursive decomposition, containing a $uv$-path in $G$ that does not contain any edge in $\skel(\mu)$.
 Two nodes $\mu_1$ and $\mu_2$ of $T_G$ are adjacent if $\skel(\mu_1)$ and $\skel(\mu_2)$ share exactly two vertices, $u$ and $v$, that form a 2-cut in $G$.
-Each virtual edge in $\skel(\mu)$ corresponds to a pair of adjacent nodes in $T_G$.
+Each virtual edge in $\skel(\mu)$ has a corresponding pair in $\skel(\mu')$ for some adjacent node $\mu'$; see Figure~\ref{fig:block-spqr}(b).
+The graph $G$ can be reconstructed from the skeletons of the nodes in $T_G$ by identifying every pair of corresponding virtual edges and then deleting all virtual edges.
 No two S nodes (resp., no two P nodes) are adjacent.
 Therefore, $T_G$ is uniquely defined by $G$.
-If $\mu$ is a leaf in $T_G$, then $\skel(\mu)$ has a unique virtual edge; in particular the type of every leaf is S or R. The SPQR tree $T_G$ has $O(|E(G)|)$ nodes and can be computed in $O(|E(G)|)$ time~\cite{BattistaT96}. } \ShoLong{Biconnectivity plays an important role in our proofs.
-In particular, we rely on the concept of a \emph{block tree}, which represents the containment relation between the blocks $B(G)$ (maximal biconnected components) and the cut vertices $C(G)$ of a connected graph.
-We also rely on the \emph{SPQR tree}, which corresponds to a recursive decomposition of a biconnected graph.
-A more detailed review of these concepts is given in Section~\ref{ssec:2con}.} {
+If $\mu$ is a leaf in $T_G$, then $\skel(\mu)$ has a unique virtual edge; in particular the type of every leaf is S or R. The SPQR tree $T_G$ has $O(|E(G)|)$ nodes and can be computed in $O(|E(G)|)$ time~\cite{BattistaT96}.